biblhertz/Datathink23_MappingGND/README.md

 [^1]: The relevant line instead of `?place wdt:P31/wdt:P279* wd:Q16970 .` would then be: `VALUES ?instance { wd:Q24398318 wd:Q14752696 wd:Q109607 wd:Q16560 wd:Q16970 wd:Q160742 wd:Q23413 wd:Q1128397 wd:Q1195705 wd:Q12518 wd:Q839954 wd:Q815448 wd:Q120560 wd:Q1649060 wd:Q580499 wd:Q19899465 wd:Q483453 wd:Q557141 wd:Q44613 wd:Q82117 }`.

 We get back a nice list of 140 records.
 Ok, it‹s only 140 … not 270 ... but it's a start.
-Someone has to fix the other 130 ones!
+Someone has to fix the other 130 ones where Wikidata has no GND information.

 Here's a look at the output: